ionutms/KiCAD_Symbol_Generator/README.md

 3. The script will generate a `RESISTORS_DATA_BASE.kicad_sym` file in the same directory.

+## CSV File Format

+The input CSV file should have the following headers:

+- Symbol Name
+- Reference
+- Value
+- Footprint
+- Datasheet
+- Description
+- Manufacturer
+- MPN
+- Tolerance
+- Voltage Rating

+Each row in the CSV represents a different resistor.

 ## Adding as a Submodule

 To add this repository as a submodule to your existing project, follow these steps: